SteeltoeOSS/Documentation/api/v4/connectors/rabbitmq.md

 The available connection string parameters for RabbitMQ are described in the [RabbitMQ documentation](https://www.rabbitmq.com/uri-spec.html).

-The following example `appsettings.json` uses the docker container from earlier:
+The following example `appsettings.json` uses the docker container referred to earlier:

 ```json
 {